 The second day is known as Naraka Chaturdasi, or Chhoti Diwali, meaning “small Diwali.”
-On this day, the goddess Kali and Lord Krishna were believed to destroy the demon Narakasura and free more than 15,000 captive princesses.
+On this day, the goddess Kali and Lord Krishna were believed to have destroyed the demon Narakasura and freed more than 15,000 captive princesses.

 The fourth day is celebrated in northern India as the day Lord Krishna defeated Indra, the god of thunder and rain.
-In other places, it’s celebrated as New Years.
+In other places, it’s celebrated as a New Year’s.